silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Hoisting
-**Description:** JavaScript's mechanism of moving variable and function declarations to the top of their scope during compilation.
-Different declaration types behave differently with hoisting.
+**Description:** *Hoisting* is JavaScript's behavior of moving declarations to the top of the scope before executing the code.
+This affects how and when you can use variables and functions.
 **Example:**
 ```javascript
 // var vs let vs const hoisting